Resources & Reports

 Reports

-The Center for Connected Health Policy’s (CCHP) Fall 2023 Summary Report of the state telehealth laws and Medicaid program policies is now available as well as updated information on our online Policy Finder tool.
+The Center for Connected Health Policy’s (CCHP) Fall 2024 Summary Report of the state telehealth laws and Medicaid program policies is now available as well as updated information on our online Policy Finder tool.
 The most current information in the online tool may be exported for each state into a PDF document.
-The following is a summary of the current status of telehealth policy in the states given these new updates.
-Historically, CCHP has provided these bi-annual summary reports in the Spring and Fall each year to provide a snapshot of the progress made in the past six months.
-Moving forward, the summary report will transition to being released once per year in the Fall only, with three separate rounds of updates being made to each jurisdiction in the Policy Finder per year.
+The following is a summary of the current status of telehealth policy in the states (and jurisdictions) given these new updates.
+Traditionally, CCHP has released bi-annual summary reports each Spring and Fall to offer a snapshot of progress over the previous six months.
+However, last year CCHP announced a shift to an annual reporting schedule, with three rounds of updates to each jurisdiction in the Policy Finder throughout the year.
 CCHP is committed to providing timely policy information that is easy for users to navigate and understand through our Policy Finder.
-Additionally, in 2020 the COVID-19 category was added to CCHP’s online policy finder.
-The temporary COVID-19 policies were never factored into this report since they were temporary and contingent on the existence of COVID-19 public health emergency (PHE) designations.
-Since the federal COVID-19 PHE officially ended on May 11, 2023, and most state PHE designations have ended, the policy finder’s COVID-19 section will be phased out of the next round of updates occurring in Winter 2023- 2024.
-Policies that have been made permanent or extended for multiple years have been (and will continue to be) incorporated into the other appropriate relevant sections of the policy finder.
-The information for this summary report covers updates in state telehealth policy made between late May and early September 2023.
+Additionally, sections of CCHP’s policy finder addressing COVID temporary policy as well as policy related specifically to federally qualified health centers (FQHC) (which had been included in CCHP’s online policy finder in previous years) have been phased out.
+COVID telehealth policies that have been made permanent or extended for multiple years have been incorporated into the appropriate relevant sections of the policy finder.
+Some FQHC policy addressing telehealth policies explicitly can also still be found in CCHP’s policy finder, often under the Medicaid section in the applicable general topic area.
+The information for this summary report covers updates in state telehealth policy made between October 2023 and early September 2024, with states being last updated between late May and early September 2024.

 Read the executive summary